 Why collect molehill soil?

-While digging their tunnels in search of larvae, earthworms, or other grubs, moles bring up very fine, loosened soil to the surface, often less compact than the original.
-This forms characteristic mounds measuring 30 to 70 cm in diameter on average.
-By kneading different layers of soil, these intrepid little mammals extract a light mixture from the subsoil, rich in clay, sand, and silt.
-Easy to handle, this substrate is ideal for your first sowings or repotting plants.
-However, it’s neither more nor less than "worked" garden soil—not necessarily richer, just more aerated.
+While digging their tunnels in search of larvae, earthworms or other worms, moles bring up to the surface a very fine, lightened soil, often less compact than the original.
+This takes the form of characteristic mounds measuring 30 to 70 cm in diameter on average.
+By kneading the different layers of soil, these bold little mammals extract from the subsoil a light mixture rich in clay, sand and silt.
+Easy to handle, this substrate is ideal for your first sowings or repotting your plants.
+However, it's neither more nor less than "worked" garden soil; it's not particularly richer, just more aerated.

 Soil loosened by our friend the mole